dwyl/elixir-auth-facebook/README.md

 But if you want to use the SDK, then you need it :hushed:

 The SDK wants HTTPS, so you need to **reverse proxy** your app (_and also enable the JSSDK in Facebook's app settings_).
-This means you have a piece of software between the web and your app that intercepts the traffic and forwards the traffic back to the app.
-A reverse-proxy can present an SSL certificate to enable the HTTPS protocol.
+This means you have a piece of software between the internet and your app that intercepts the traffic and forwards it back to the app.
+A reverse proxy can present an SSL certificate to enable the HTTPS protocol.
 With this, your app can be reached at https://localhost.
 Of course, your app is still running as normal behind, on http://localhost:4000.
 The port differentiates these modes.

 #### How HTTPS :fearful: ?

 It's a piece of cake with **[Caddyserver](https://caddyserver.com/docs/)**.
-Install it in minutes, create a file named `CaddyFile` at the root, paste the code below, and type `caddy run` in a different terminal, and that's it :tada:
+Install it in minutes, create a file named `CaddyFile` at the root, paste the code below in it, and type `caddy run` in a different terminal.
+That's it :tada:

 ```
 localhost:443 {